Myth or fact?

 It’s possible to have more than one spouse under BC estates law.
 In this case, they split the spouse’s share equally (unless they agree or a court decides differently).

-You may have the right to acquire the spousal home
+A spouse's right to the spousal home

 If your spouse died without a will, the law says you have the right to acquire the spousal home.
 The deceased must have owned the home, and you must have ordinarily lived in it together.
 The home will be counted towards your share of the estate.
 In some circumstances, you may have to pay occupancy costs or even pay some money to the other heirs.
 It’s best to speak to a lawyer about your particular circumstances.